This is the multi-page printable view of this section. Click here to print.

 - 2nd generation server type added

-- A MySQL(DBaaS) service that allows you to easily create and manage MariaDB in a web environment has been released.
+- MySQL(DBaaS) service has been released that allows easy creation and management of MariaDB in a web environment.